How to Sanitize Water In An Emergency

 For Cloudy Water

-1. Use a clean cloth, coffee filter, or paper towel to filter the water.
+1. Filter the water using a clean cloth, coffee filter, or paper towel.
 You can also allow it to settle first.

 2. Draw off the clear water.